 As a maintenance medicine to prevent unipolar depression from happening again

-Things to avoid if you are taking MAOIs
+Things to stay away from if you are taking MAOIs

-If you are taking MAOIs, don’t take any of the following:
+If you are taking MAOIs, don’t have any of the following:

 To reduce the risk of lithium poisoning